 - If it is decided to appoint a committee of inquiry following a complaint, the following actions are taken:

-- Subjects factors will be taken regarding the establishment of a committee.
+- The people/bodies being investigated will receive notification regarding the establishment of a committee.

 - The committee will identify experts in the relevant field.